robinmattern/FormR-test/docs/Setup/fr0101_Setup-Developer-Workstation.md

 ![Chrome-extensions4](./images/fr0101-03_Chrome-extensions4.png "Chrome-extensions4")

-###    4. Create an account or sign into GitHub with ssh key
+###    4. Create an account or sign into GitHub then Add your ssh key.

 - Add your Github ssh key from your .ssh folder to your github account